 How long does it take to get a dental crown?

 The process typically requires two visits to the dentist.
-During the first visit, we will prepare the tooth, take impressions, and place a temporary crown.
-We sill send the impressions to a dental laboratory where the permanent crown is custom-made.
-At the second visit, the dentist will remove the temporary crown, and bond the permanent crown to the tooth.
+During the first visit, we prepare the tooth, take impressions, and place a temporary crown.
+We will then send the impressions to a dental laboratory, where the permanent crown is custom-made.
+At the second visit, the dentist will remove the temporary crown and bond the permanent crown to the tooth.

 What special things should I do to care for my crown?

 Your dental insurance may cover a dental crown.
-However, we must note that every dental plan is different.
-Some insurance plans may cover a portion of the cost, while others may cover it entirely.
-Most plans will not cover a dental crown if used for cosmetic purposes.
+However, every plan is different.
+Some plans may cover a portion of the cost, while others may cover it entirely.
+Most plans will not cover a dental crown if it is used for cosmetic purposes.

 Check with your insurance provider to see what they include in your plan.
-Make sure to ask about coverage for dental crowns before getting them, so you know what to expect regarding payment.
+Before getting dental crowns, make sure to ask about coverage so you know what to expect regarding payment.

 Schedule a Consultation to get a Custom Dental Crown in Philadelphia, PA

-Whether you need a new dental crown or an old one replaced, you can trust Dr. Weinstock to provide you with a natural looking restoration.
-To learn more about getting a dental crown, schedule an appointment with Dr. Weinstock today by calling (215) 857-8054 or by requesting an appointment online.
+Whether you need a new dental crown or an old one replaced, Dr. Weinstock can provide you with a natural-looking restoration.
+To learn more about getting a dental crown, schedule an appointment with Dr. Weinstock today by calling (215) 857-8054 or requesting an appointment online.